kklec001/Tutorial-rClone-Setup/README.md

 ```py
 @reboot /usr/bin/rclone mount FrydmanLabGDrive: ~/rClone/rClone_FrydmanLabGDrive --log-file /var/log/rclone-photos.log --log-level INFO
 ```

+> [!NOTE]
+> Do not add empty paragraph spaces between commands in the file, you will get an error.
+The cron file works line by line, so any empty space will be interpreted as a command and it will be flagged.

 #### Continuously sync a local copy to google drive (Set up Bisync BEFORE using this)